tum-pbs/pbdl-book/diffphys.md

 idea to directly go for learning via a DP approach.
 However, if we don't really understand our model, we probably should go back to studying it a bit more anyway...

-Also, in practice we can be _greedy_ with the derivative operators, and only provide those which are relevant for the learning task.
+Also, in practice we should be _greedy_ with the derivative operators, and only provide those which are relevant for the learning task.
 E.g., if our network never produces the parameter $\nu$ in the example above, and it doesn't appear in our loss formulation, we will never encounter a $\partial/\partial \nu$ derivative